-There are several crucial questions to be clarified in the 4C theory on the exclusion of excessive IgM H- and L-chains artificially accumulated in HDAC2(-/-) DT40 mutant cells [92, 95-102].
+There are several crucial questions to be clarified in the 4C theory on the exclusion of excessive IgM H- and L-chains artificially accumulated in HDAC2(-/-) DT40 mutant cells [92, 95-103].
 1) Despite the HDAC2-deficiency, why do the acetylation levels of one or more of K9, K14, K18, K23 and K27 residues of histone H3 within the chromatin structure (of ~10 nucleosomes) surrounding proximal 5'-upstream regions of Pax5, Aiolos and EBF1 genes decrease at the early stage of cultivation in HDAC2(-/-) mutants.
 2) Why do the decreased acetylation levels of one or more of the specific Lys residues of histone H3 within proximal 5'-upstream chromatin regions of these three genes increase during cultivation.
-3) Why do the acetylation levels of one or more of K9, K14, K18, K23 and K27 residues of histone H3 within the chromatin structure (of ~10 nucleosomes) surrounding the proximal 5'-upstrean region of the OBF1 gene decrease during cultivation.
+3) Why do the acetylation levels of one or more of K9, K14, K18, K23 and K27 residues of histone H3 within the chromatin structure (of ~10 nucleosomes) surrounding the proximal 5'-upstream region of the OBF1 gene decrease during cultivation.
 4) Which Lys residue(s) of K9, K14, K18, K23 and K27 of histone H3 is really and/or mainly involved in its binding to DNA within proximal 5'-upstream chromatin regions of Pax5, Aiolos, EBF1 and OBF1 genes must be determined.
 5) Functional and steric differences between the loose and tight forms (based on hyper- and hypo-acetylation levels of one or more of the specific Lys residues of histone H3) of the chromatin structure surrounding proximal 5'-upstream regions of these four genes must be clarified more precisely.
 6) Why do the changes in acetylation levels of the specific Lys residues of histone H3 for individual transcription factor gene during cultivation differ among individual mutant clones.
 7) Why do the changes in acetylation levels of the specific Lys residues of histone H3 for individual transcription factor genes during cultivation differ within individual mutant clone.
 8) How does the 4C machinery (which acts in irreversible creation of chromatin structure plasticity of proximal 5'-upstream region) differ from the well-known chromatin-modifying machinery, although the TFC machinery (which acts in the transcription of ORF region of the corresponding gene) may be the same as the well-known transcription machinery.
 9) To demonstrate the 4C theory, it is essential to establish both the putative ECRR/ECRS as the first player to recognize the environment change and the putative 4C machinery as the final player to directly and irreversibly create chromatin structure plasticity.
-10) As a concrete approach to generalize the 4C theory, for instance, elucidation of the influences of changes in temperature, atmosphere and/or nutrition on the ability to gain un-programmed and new cell function(s) in established cell lines through various generations and also in model animals (such as C. elegans, Drosophila, Xenopus, mice, rats and others) during development and differentiation is very helpful and significant, because these influences under the varied conditions can be easily studied by various research groups.
+10) As a concrete approach to generalize the 4C theory, for instance, elucidation of the influences of changes in temperature, atmosphere and/or nutrition on the ability to gain un-programmed and new cell function(s) in established cell lines through numerous generations and also in model animals (such as C. elegans, Drosophila, Xenopus, mice, rats and others) during development and differentiation is very helpful and significant.
+Because these influences under the varied conditions can be easily studied by various research groups, judging from the fact that previous researches in Drosophila were already conducted, although they were not related to molecular mechanisms [105, 106].